I am a Digital Nomad – Where should I set up a company?

-I’m location independent – Where Should I plant my company flag?
+I’m location independent – Where should I incorporate a company?

 This article is for the digital nomads, business backpackers and digital gypsies whose primary source of income comes from the Internet.
-“Permanent travelers”, PT’s with a backpack and a business, to the Nouveau rich.
-This article deals primarily with the 3rd flag of Flag Theory – An offshore company.
-To learn about the first flag (passport) or second flag (residency), the About Flag Theory page has a link to all the articles I’ve written.
-For a full outline of all 6 flags, this article on Flag Theory and PT might be useful].
+“Permanent travelers”, PTs with a backpack and a business, to the Nouveau rich.
+[This article deals primarily with the 3rd flag of Flag Theory – An offshore company.
+Learn about the first flag (passport) or second flag (tax residency), fourth flag (offshore banking), fifth flag (physical assets), sixth flag (digital security) and seventh flag (digital assets).
+For a full outline of all 7 flags, Flag Theory The Foundation].
 [As always, this is not tax or legal advice.
-Use common sense and consult with an attorney if you want to get specialized tax advice for your situation.
-This is my attempt to distil high-level concepts to present actionable options for incorporation.]
+Use common sense and consult with an attorney if you want to get specialized tax advice for your specific situation.
+This is my attempt to distill high-level concepts to present actionable options for incorporation.]

-We also have an entire website and application dedicated to comparing international options for incorporation at incorporations.io
+We also have an entire website and application dedicated to comparing international options to set up a company at incorporations.io:

 Let’s dive into a few of the options you have with regards to the 3rd flag: Company.